ThomasVuNguyen/village/README.md

   - from_device_id, output (string/JSON), content_type, created_at

 Notes
-- Auth: Firebase Auth (Google/anonymous).
-Clients auto sign up anonymously using the bundled Web API key in app/firebase_config.py (override with FIREBASE_API_KEY env).
-Tokens cached locally; functions verify tokens and enforce device ownership.
+- Auth: Firebase Auth (Email/Password).
+Clients run `register_user.py` which prompts for email/password - if account doesn't exist, it offers to create it automatically.
+Tokens are cached locally at `~/.village/auth.json` with automatic refresh.
+Functions verify tokens and enforce device ownership.
 - Delivery: portal writes routes; destination devices should keep an RTDB listener on their route path for fast push delivery.
 Polling is only a fallback.
 Replies go to responses/{route_id}.
 - Ingress: use HTTPS Cloud Functions for register_user, sign_in, register_device, ask, respond so server-side auth/validation wraps every write; the functions then write to RTDB.